 IMD World Competitiveness Rankings 2019

-- US: The US slipped to the third place in 2019 edition of the IMD World Competitiveness Rankings.
+- The US has slipped to third place in the 2019 edition.

-- Asia-Pacific: As per the study Asia-Pacific region has emerged as a global beacon with 11 out of 14 economies (that were studied) either improved or holded onto their ground.
+- Asia-Pacific region has emerged as a global beacon with 11 out of 14 economies either improving or holding their ground.

 Where does India stand?